 Guitar Strings: While the stock strings sound fine, I eventually swapped them with a thicker gauge Elixir Nanoweb Phosphor Bronze Medium (.013 – 0.56) to tame the high end.
 It is a matter of personal preference.
 The general idea is to use thicker string for more bass and less treble.

 If you are in the mood to experiment, I highly recommend the Martin MA130S Silk & Steel Acoustic Strings.
-They are well suited for genres such as country, fingerstyle blues, and indie/folk.
+They are well suited for genres such as indie/folk , fingerstyle blues, and country.
+(BTW, we have some great articles you might like on easy to play country songs and the essential fingerstyle patterns).

 Gig Bag: You will need an acoustic gig bag for safe storage and transport.
 The Seagull Standard Gig Bag is the obvious choice as it is tailor-made for these guitars.
 If you want other options, you can catch up on our best acoustic gig bag roundup.